mattraabe/mattraabe/README.md

 </p>

 ## About me
-Although I lack the qualifications that are traditionally obtained by attending university, my passion for learning and developing my skills is ever-growing and strengthens with every opportunity.
+Although I lack the qualifications that are traditionally obtained by attending university, my passion for learning is ever-growing and strengthens with every opportunity.
 Additionally, continous reflection upon my successes, failures, strengths, and weaknesses, further improves my ability.

 ## My primary interests are:
 * Data Analytics